Foundation Board of Directors

 Mr. Kelly is a 1975 graduate from SRU with a BS in Elementary Education and Communications.
 He graduated cum laude from the University of Akron School of Law in 1983.
 Mr. Kelly is currently a partner in the law firm of Luxenberg Garbett Kelly and George.

 He served as a member of the Pennsylvania Disciplinary Board from 2013 to 2018 and also served as President of the Western Pennsylvania Trial Lawyers Association from 2015-2016.
-Mr. Kelly is currently serving as the Vice-President of the Pennsylvania Association for Justice and will be elevated to President in 2024.
+Mr. Kelly is currently serving as the President-elect of the Pennsylvania Association for Justice and will be elevated to President in 2024.
 He served as President of Cray Youth and Family Services, an agency supporting dependent children, for over 30 years.
-Mr. Kelly is recognized at the Peridot level of the Lifetime Giving Society.
+Mr. Kelly serves on the Governance Committee, and is recognized at the Peridot level of the Lifetime Giving Society.

 He served as a member of the Pennsylvania Disciplinary Board from 2013 to 2018 and also served as President of the Western Pennsylvania Trial Lawyers Association from 2015-2016.
-Mr. Kelly is currently serving as the Vice-President of the Pennsylvania Association for Justice and will be elevated to President in 2024.
+Mr. Kelly is currently serving as the President-elect of the Pennsylvania Association for Justice and will be elevated to President in 2024.
 He served as President of Cray Youth and Family Services, an agency supporting dependent children, for over 30 years.
-Mr. Kelly is recognized at the Peridot level of the Lifetime Giving Society.
+Mr. Kelly serves on the Governance Committee, and is recognized at the Peridot level of the Lifetime Giving Society.

 Ms. Gail Paserba ’90